songster-sa/aws-sw-arch-associate-notes/readme.md

     - types
         - cluster - all in same AZ - high n/w throughputs - only available for high instance types
         - spread - each instance on diff hardware - 7 max per AZ - can span across AZ
+            - not suited for distributed / hadoop / cassandra / kafka
         - partition - mix - each partition on diff hardware but 1 partition can many many ec2 - 1 AZ max 7 partition
             - can span across AZ ????
             - for distributed databases like cassandra,kafka, hadoop etc